petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/creating-account-groups-to-offer-specialized-pricing.md

 1. Click *Save*.

-This creates the new price modifier on the custom price list that's only applicable Fabulous Frames currently.
-They'll receive a 5% discount on the entire catalog in addition to other discounts that are already available.
+This creates the new price modifier on the custom price list that's currently only applicable to Fabulous Frames.
+They'll receive a 5% discount on the entire catalog in addition to other available discounts.

 Next: [Creating Order Types for Bulk and Regular Orders](./creating-order-types-for-bulk-and-regular-orders.md)